Skymeow/SwiftGoodPatterns/swift-interview-question.md

 You can use Core Graphics to create the actual bitmaps, and use Core Animation to display them to create some cool effects.

 #### extension limitation

 Can't have stored property, override function in extensions, have to use static var in extension for instantiate properties.

+### NSOperatio VS GCD

+The `NSOperation`API is a higher level abstraction of Grand Central Dispatch.

+Even though this is a highly optimized process, it is inherently slower than Grand Central Dispatch, which operates at a lower level.

+## NSOPeration

+### 1. Dependencies

+The`NSOperation`API provides support for dependencies.
+This is a powerful concept that enables developers to execute tasks in a specific order.
+An operation is ready when every dependency has finished executing.

+### 2. Observable

+The`NSOperation`and`NSOperationQueue`classes have a number of properties that can be observed, using KVO \([Key Value Observing](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/KeyValueObserving/KeyValueObserving.html)\).
+This is another important benefit if you want to monitor the state of an operation or operation queue.

+### 3. Pause, Cancel, Resume\( more flexible than GCD\)

+Operations can be paused, resumed, and cancelled.
+Once you dispatch a task using Grand Central Dispatch, you no longer have control or insight into the execution of that task.
+The`NSOperation`API is more flexible in that respect, giving the developer control over the operation's life cycle.

+### 4. Control

+The`NSOperationQueue`also adds a number of benefits to the mix.
+For example, you can specify the maximum number of queued operations that can run simultaneously.
+This makes it easy to control how many operations run at the same time or to create a serial operation queue.

+## GCD

+Grand Central Dispatch is ideal if you just need to dispatch a block of code to a serial or concurrent queue.